The old saying that timing is everything certainly applies when you’re talking about when to take Social Security!

 Of course, the truth is many of us will live longer than we might imagine.
 Let’s say you’re married.
 For married couples, there’s a 72% chance that one of you will make it to your 85, according to research.

-The bottom-line is that the longer you can wait to claim Social Security, the better off you’ll be — unless you know you’re genetically cursed with the likelihood of premature death in your family.
+The question of when to take Social Security is a highly personal one.
+But the bottom-line is that the longer you can wait, the better off you’ll be — unless you know you’re genetically cursed with the likelihood of premature death in your family.